StateSmith/StateSmith/docs/index.md

 It's easy to get started with StateSmith.

-1. First, write or draw a statemachine in the tool of your choice<br />
+1. First, write or draw a statemachine in the tool of your choice.<br />

 <table>
 <tr>